-Operation of Phase 1 service will create a strong economic stimulus from the improvements in transportation efficiency.
-Scaling from the estimates in the 2005 Statewide Program EIS/EIR (see Chapter 5) of an additional 450,000 jobs in year 2035 from the full system's operation, Phase 1 operations could provide half to 2/3 of that jobs stimulus or 225,000 to 300,000 permanent jobs by 2035.
+Operation of Phase 1 System service will create a strong economic stimulus from the improvements in transportation efficiency.
+Scaling from the estimates in the 2005 Statewide Program EIS/EIR (see Chapter 5) of an additional 450,000 jobs in year 2035 from the Full System's operation, Phase 1 System operations could provide half to 2/3 of that jobs stimulus or 225,000 to 300,000 permanent jobs by 2035.
 Around 4,000 of them would be from the operation and maintenance of the high-speed train itself, a smaller number of jobs would be created in the supply and service industry, and the great majority of new jobs would be in the broader economy.

-Much of the new permanent job creation will occur in California's EDAs.
-Operations and maintenance jobs will be created more heavily in the Central Valley, historically less economically developed than the rest of the state, and the location of the planned heavy maintenance facility which will have around 1,000 employees, a large proportion of them skilled mechanical and electrical equipment personnel.
-In particular the EDAs of Kings, Kerns, Madera, Merced, San Joaquin, Stanislaus, & Tulare, all with July 2009 unemployment of 13.9% or more, will attract a disproportionate share of the benefits as access improves from the HST operation made possible in part by the completion of the Corridor Program.
+Much of the new job creation will occur in California's EDAs.
+In addition to the EDAs listed earlier, construction of the line and facilities, and operations and maintenance will create jobs in the Central Valley, historically less economically developed than the rest of the state, and the location of the planned heavy maintenance facility which will have around 1,000 employees, a large proportion of them skilled mechanical and electrical equipment personnel.
+In particular the EDAs of Kings, Kerns, Madera, Merced, San Joaquin, Stanislaus, & Tulare, all with July 2009 unemployment of 13.9% or more, will attract a disproportionate share of the benefits as access improves from the HST operation.